-Through human intervention, several species of wild plants were domesticated in Eastern North America - not in Virginia, but to the west in the Mississippi River watershed.
-Evidence of early domestication of plants is found at archeological sites in Missouri, Illinois, Indiana, Ohio, Arkansas, Tennessee, and Kentucky starting about 4,000 years ago (around 2000 B.C.).
+Through human intervention, several species of wild plants were domesticated in Eastern North America.
+Agriculture began not in Virginia, but to the west in the Mississippi River watershed.
+Evidence of early domestication of plants is found at archaeological sites in Missouri, Illinois, Indiana, Ohio, Arkansas, Tennessee, and Kentucky starting about 4,000 years ago (around 2000 BCE).

 Development of agriculture in Eastern North America was not a swift process.
-Domesticating plants was a major cultural change that required centuries of discovery, adaptation, and adoption... in contrast to modern times, when dramatic revisions of technology can be implemented in just a year(or whatever product release cycle Apple chooses to adopt).
+Domesticating plants was a major cultural change that required centuries of discovery, adaptation, and adoption.

 The very first humans to arrive in Virginia, perhaps as much as 15,000 years ago, are called Paleo-Indians by archeologists.
 The Paleo-Indian lifestyle during the Pleistocene epoch was based on nomadic hunting and gathering wild foods.
 About 10,000 years ago, after perhaps as much as 5,000 years of initial human occupation in North America, the large megafauna (such as mastodons and caribou) had been exterminated by climate change and hunting pressure.
 Animal species changed, as the Ice Age of the Pleistocene ended and the chestnut-oak-hickory and southern pine forests developed in Virginia.

 Perhaps in response to the loss of the megafauna and the increase of deer and smaller game, nomadic groups changed the technology for their projectile points, their hunting patterns, and their food gathering/settlement patterns.
 As the climate and the forest changed, people in the Archaic Period began to visit the same places repeatedly to hunt and gather wild foods.